Jellayy/dotfiles/README.md

 # dotfiles

-My terminal configuration files - managed with GNU Stow.

-The main branch is oriented towards MacOS but should work on any UNIX Setup.

-Includes configurations for: zsh, p10k, tmux, nvim (Astronvim)
+My terminal configuration - designed to be minimal yet helpful.
+We don't need to throw hundreds of plugins at the wall to use a terminal, but we can make life a bit easier.

+- Managed via GNU Stow
+- Compatible with Linux & MacOS
+- Includes configuration for: `zsh`, `p10k`, `tmux`, and `neovim`

 Snippet to populate configuration files:
 ```bash